12 Top-Rated Campgrounds near Portland, Oregon

-Visible from Portland on clear days, Mount Hood is the tallest mountain in Oregon and a defining adventure playground of the Pacific Northwest, surrounded by a namesake national forest.
+Visible from Portland on clear days, Mount Hood is the tallest mountain in Oregon and a defining adventure playground of the Pacific Northwest.
+The mountain is surrounded by a massive national forest of the same name.
 A plethora of campgrounds and primitive camping opportunities can be found on all sides of Mount Hood, including the sought-after Trillium Lake.

 Two boat ramps at the campground entice non-motorized expeditions onto the adjacent 63-acre Trillium Lake, and an accessible fishing pier invites anyone to cast a line.
 Swimming is also popular at the lake, particularly in the heat of summer.

 A two-mile boardwalk trail circles the water, offering views of the national forest in every direction.
 Plenty of hiking and biking trails navigate the forested surroundings, and just outside the campground, the historic Timberline Lodge can be reached within less than a ten-mile drive.

 This is a notable family-friendly campground in Oregon, and perhaps the biggest appeal of this popular place to pitch a tent is the outstanding views of Mount Hood that are often reflected in the water.
 It's approximately a 60-mile drive (90 minutes) from Portland to Trillium Lake.